Mamadou Sakho

 Sakho is a full France international, who has previously earned caps and captained the nation at all youth levels.
 Since making his senior debut in 2010 against England, Sakho has over 25 caps and represented France at the 2014 FIFA World Cup.

 Early life

-Sakho was born in Paris to Senegalese parents and was the fourth child of a family of seven children.
+Sakho was born in Paris to Diakhanké Senegalese parents and was the fourth child of a family of seven children.
 He was raised in the northern neighborhood of Goutte d'Or.

 Club career

 Early career

 Sakho started his football career at the age of six playing for the juniors of hometown club Paris FC.
 In 2002, he was lured away to professional club Paris Saint-Germain.
 Sakho was originally a striker, but due to Paris Saint-Germain's youth team having fewer defenders than strikers, he was moved into a more defensive role.

 Sakho struggled to adapt during his first year at the Camp des Loges, the headquarters of the club's youth academy, often refusing to accept orders handed out by the trainers, such as when to go to bed.
 At one point, he was threatened with expulsion from the club due to his constant bad behavior.
 Following guidance from his parents and, particularly, under-13 Paris Saint-Germain coach Christian Mas, Sakho curbed his bad behavior and began to focus on his studies and football.
 When Sakho was 14, his father suddenly died.
 The resulting pain led to Sakho considering leaving football, but he later described that idea as "useless" and returned to the club after bereavement.
 Sakho quickly became one of the club's most sought after prospects winning numerous MVP awards during his time in the youth academy.
 In April 2005, he was a part of the Île-de-France region team that won the 2004–05 Coupe Nationale.
 That same year, he was a part of the Paris Saint-Germain under-18 team that won the Championnat National des 18 ans league title, despite being three years younger than many of his teammates.

 In total, Sakho spent nearly six years at the Camp des Loges.
 A day after his 17th birthday, manager Paul Le Guen called the youngster up for the club's UEFA Cup Round of 32 first leg match against AEK Athens on 14 February 2007.
 Sakho started the match picking up a yellow card in the 20th minute.
 He played 85 minutes before being substituted out as Paris Saint-Germain won the match 2–0.
 Sakho played his second and final match of the season in the UEFA Cup Round of 16 first leg match against Benfica, he played the full match in a 2–1 victory.